oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Example 130: the `AccountRepresentative` property of any supplier that is of the derived type `Namespace.PreferredSupplier`, together with the `Street` property of the complex property
-`Address, and the Location property of the derived complex type Namespace.AddressWithLocation`
+`Address`, and the Location property of the derived complex type `Namespace.AddressWithLocation`
 ```
 http://host/service/Suppliers?$select=Namespace.PreferredSupplier/AccountRepresentative,Address/Street,Address/Namespace.AddressWithLocation/Location
 ```